Not So Green

 According to research published in the Journal of Environmental Science and Technology, cannabis cultivation consumes 5.2 MWh/y/kg of electricity and produces roughly 4.6 metric ton of CO2/kg of product.

-Weed is water and power hungry.
-According to research published by the California Department of Fish and Wildlife, a mature cannabis plant can consume upwards of 22.7 liters of water per-day during the growing season – grape vines tend to use 12.64 liters of water per-day by comparison.
+Weed is water-hungry and power-hungry.
+According to research published by the California Department of Fish and Wildlife, a mature cannabis plant can consume upwards of 22.7 litres of water per-day during the growing season – grape vines tend to use 12.64 liters of water per-day by comparison.

 Source: An Initial Assessment of Cannabis Production, Distribution, and Consumption in Oregon 2018 – An Insight Report (Aug 2018)

 According to the Denver Post in 2015, when large numbers of cannabis plants are grown indoors and in close proximity, they are vulnerable to mites and powdery mildews, which can destroy a crop quickly.
 The Colorado Department of Agriculture (CDA) inspectors found two heavy-hitting pesticides — Floramite and Avid — were used on dozens of cannabis plants.
 Denver firefighters conducting routine safety inspections of marijuana growhouses in early 2014 discovered some growers were burning sulphur as a fumigant to kill mites.
 Once stopped from using the dangerous substance, the growers turned to pesticides, and firefighters noticed cabinets full of odd-sounding chemicals.